Table of contents

 4. Prototyping

 Prototyping transforms abstract ideas into tangible models.
 These can be wireframes, mockups, or working models that simulate the final product.
-Prototypes allow for early feedback and iterative improvement.
+Prototypes allow for early feedback and iterative improvement, especially when a small target group is used to test it..

 Example: The team develops a basic prototype of the virtual coworking space, including key features like a video room and collaborative tools.
 They share it with a small focus group for initial feedback.